Options Strategies: Long Call

 When to Use?

-This strategy appeals to an investor who is generally more interested in the dollar amount of his initial investment and the leveraged financial reward that long calls can offer.
-The primary motivation of this investor is to realize financial reward from an increase in price of the underlying security.
-Experience and precision are key to selecting the right option (expiration and/or strike price) for the most profitable result.
+The long call strategy appeals to an investor who is generally more interested in the dollar amount of his initial investment and the leveraged financial reward that long calls can offer.
+The primary motivation of the investor of this call option strategy is to realize financial reward from an increase in price of the underlying security.
+Experience and precision are key to selecting the right long call option (expiration and/or strike price) for the most profitable result.
 In general, the more out-of-the-money the call is the more bullish the strategy, as bigger increases in the underlying stock price are required for the option to reach the break-even point.

 As Stock Substitute

 An investor who buys a call instead of purchasing the underlying stock considers the lower dollar cost of purchasing a call contract versus an equivalent amount of stock as a form of insurance.
-The uncommitted capital is "insured" against a decline in the price of the call option's underlying stock, and can be invested elsewhere.
+The long call strategy allows uncommitted capital to be "insured" against a decline in the price of the call option's underlying stock, and can be invested elsewhere.
 This investor is generally more interested in the number of shares of stock underlying the call contracts purchased, than in the specific amount of the initial investment - one call option contract for each 100 shares he wants to own.
-While holding the call option, the investor retains the right to purchase an equivalent number of underlying shares at any time at the predetermined strike price until the contract expires.
+While holding the long call option, the investor retains the right to purchase an equivalent number of underlying shares at any time at the predetermined strike price until the contract expires.

 A long call option offers a leveraged alternative to a position in the stock.
 As the contract becomes more profitable, increasing leverage can result in large percentage profits because purchasing calls generally requires lower up-front capital commitment than with an outright purchase of the underlying stock.
 Long call contracts offer the investor a pre-determined risk.